A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

 5. Presenting the Claim

-Once we’ve gathered all the information and evidence, our Solicitors will present the claim.
-In England and Wales, there is an efficient and official way to present claims up to £25,000 in value.
-This is an online insurance claims portal and will present the claim to the party at fault.
+Once we’ve gathered all the information and evidence, our solicitors will instigate the claim on your behalf.
+In England and Wales, all claims of this nature, up to the value of £25,000 will be submitted to the negligent party via the prescribed online claims portal.
 The court protocols will determine when a response should be given, in this example it should be within 40 working days.

 6. Evaluating the Extent of Injuries or Illness

-To support your case, we need evidence regarding your injuries or illness and their impact on your life.
-If you’ve received medical attention, we can access your medical records with your consent.
+To support your case, we need evidence regarding your injuries or illness, and their impact on your life.
+If you have received medical attention, we can access your medical records with your consent.
 Additionally, we will:

 • Request photos of visible injuries